Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: -player Nash Equilibrium ( -Nash)

-The class ETR was defined to capture the decision problems arising in {\em existential theory of reals} \cite{SS}.
-An instance $I$ of class ETR consists of a sentence of the form,
+The class $\ER$ was defined to capture the decision problems arising in {\em existential theory of reals}~\cite{SS}.
+An instance $I$ of $\ER$ consists of a sentence of the form,

-where $\phi$ is a quantifier-free $(\land,\lor,\lnot)$-Boolean formula over the predicates (sentences) defined by signature $\{0, 1, -1, +,*, <,\le, =\}$ over variables that take real values.
+where $\phi$ is a quantifier-free $(\land,\lor,\lnot)$-Boolean formula over the predicates (sentences) defined by signature $\{0, 1, -1, +, *, <, \le, =\}$ over variables that take real values.
 The question is whether the sentence is true.
-Following is an example of such an instance.
+Following is an example of such an instance,

-\cite{SS} showed that disallowing the operation of $<$ does not change the class ETR.
-The size of the problem is $n+size(\phi)$, where $n$ is the number of variables and $size(\phi)$ is the minimum number of signatures needed to represent $\phi$ (we refer the readers to \cite{SS} for detailed description of ETR, and its relation with other classes like PSPACE).
-Schaefer and \v{S}tefankovi\v{c} showed the following result; the first result on the complexity of a {\em decision} version of $3$-Nash.
+\cite{SS} showed that disallowing the operation of $<$ does not change the class $\ER$.
+The size of the problem is $n+size(\phi)$, where $n$ is the number of variables and $size(\phi)$ is the minimum number of signatures needed to represent $\phi$ (we refer the readers to \cite{SS} for detailed description of $\ER$, and its relation with other classes like PSPACE). \cite{SS} showed the following result; the first result on the complexity of a {\em decision} version of $3$-Nash.

-\begin{definition}[Decision $3$-Nash] Decision $3$-Nash is the problem of checking if a given $3$-player game $\AA$ admits a Nash equilibrium $\zz$ such that $\zz \le 0.5$, where $\zz$ is the mixed-strategy profile played. \end{definition}
+\begin{definition}[Decision $3$-Nash] Decision $3$-Nash is the problem of checking if a given $3$-player game $\AA$ admits a Nash equilibrium $\zz$ such that $\zz \le 0.5$. \end{definition}